Keyboard shortcuts

 The Single-Core Constraint

-Moonpool runs every simulation on a single thread.
+Moonpool runs every simulation on a single OS thread.
 This is not a limitation we reluctantly accept.
 It is the first design decision we made, and every other decision follows from it.

 One Thread, One Order